Christian Church (Disciples of Christ) in Canada: History

 The Christian Church (Disciples of Christ) in Canada has its origins in a church founded in 1811 in Charlottetown by a Scottish immigrant.
 It was officially founded in 1922.
-It became a region of the Christian Church (Disciples of Christ) in USA in 1968.
+It became a region of the Christian Church (Disciples of Christ) in the US in 1968.
 According to a denomination census released in 2020, it claimed 21 member churches.

 Beliefs

 The denomination practices 'believers baptism' meaning that infants are not generally baptized.

-Like other mainline denominations, the Disciples of Christ in Canada permits each congregation to decide whether to marry same-gender couples.
+Like other mainline denominations, the Disciples of Christ in Canada permits each congregation to decide whether to marry same-sex couples.